 Video Explanation of PPD Rating by Beth Gearhart

-Today, insurance adjusters use simple disability ratings calculations.
-For example, insurance adjusters multiply your disability/ impairment rating (a percentage) by a prescribed number of weeks (depending on
+Today, insurance adjusters use simple disability rating calculations.
+For example, insurance adjusters multiply your disability/ impairment rating (a percentage) by a prescribed number of weeks (depending on the body part).

 - Example #2: A 15% impairment rating to the upper extremity (arm) is .15 multiplied by 225 (for upper extremity) resulting in 33.75 weeks of benefits.
 If your compensation rate is $500 per week, then you are entitled to $16,875, which is $500 multiplied by 33.75.